INDIANAPOLIS–The Indiana Department of Education today kicked off the 2019

-“Providing children access to wholesome and nutritious meals is important during the summer months,” said Dr. Jennifer McCormick, State Superintendent of Public Instruction.
+“Providing children access to wholesome and nutritious meals during the summer months is important to their wellbeing,” said Dr. Jennifer McCormick, State Superintendent of Public Instruction.
 “I want to thank our sponsors for their dedication and support.”

 For more than 40 years, the Summer Food Service Program has provided eligible children and youth ages 18 and under with access to free, nutritious meals and snacks during the summer months.
-In 2017 Indiana sponsors served over three million meals across the state.
-Site locations and meal service times vary throughout the state, and locations range from parks and community centers to schools, churches, neighborhoods, and mobile feeding sites.
+In 2018, Indiana sponsors served nearly 2.7 million meals across the state.
+Site locations and meal service times vary throughout Indiana, and locations range from parks and community centers to schools, churches, neighborhoods, and mobile feeding sites.

 The Summer Food Service Program is a federal nutrition program funded by the United States Department of Agriculture and administered by the Indiana Department of Education.
 The program is designed to meet the needs of low-income children in areas where children may have limited access to good nutrition.

-For more information about the Summer Food Service Program, including an interactive map with site locations and hours of operation, please visit: https://www.doe.in.gov/nutrition/summer-food-service-program.
-To view the 2018 proclamation from Governor Eric J. Holcomb proclaiming June 4-8 as the Summer Food Service Program Week, please visit: https://www.doe.in.gov/sites/default/files/news/sfsp-proclamation-2018.pdf.
+For more information about the Summer Food Service Program, including an interactive map with site locations and hours of operation, please visit: www.doe.in.gov/nutrition/summer-food-service-program.
+To view the 2019 proclamation from Governor Eric J. Holcomb, please visit: www.doe.in.gov/sites/default/files/news/sfspw2019proc.jpg.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.